crashfrog/device-cookiecutter/README.md

-# cookiecutter-cookiecutter
+# device-cookiecutter
-Template Repository for making new cookiecutter templates.
+Cookiecutter template for a project that combines OpenSCAD and KiCad workflows.